 ; WaveLimiterHint : 0

-We can also find other useful metadata like .sgpr_spill_count
+We can also find other useful metadata like .sgpr_spill_count and

-from the *.amdgcn
+.vgpr_spill_count from the *.amdgcn file.

 Such information can help to identify performance issues due to register